City Power Workers Die in Tragic Incident, Mzansi Questions Whether Safety Measures Were Followed

 Two City Power workers were killed after they became trapped in an underground tunnel.

 South Africans are questioning whether there were any safety measures in place before five workers entered a tunnel to repair and replace stolen cables.
-Image: Marijan Murat/ Marco Longari.
+Image: Marijan Murat/ Marco Longari

 Source: Getty Images

-The death of two City Power contract technicians has got South Africans questioning whether there were any safety measures in place.
+The deaths of two City Power contract technicians has got South Africans questioning whether there were any safety measures in place.
+The duo were killed after they were trapped in a subterranean passage in the Johannesburg CBD.
+Three others were rescued and had to be rushed to hospital.

 Contractors were responding to cable theft